preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 .. image:: user-card-layout-user.png

-**Important note!** When you preview a colleagues card, all permissions are valid.
+**Important note!** When you preview a colleagues card, all permissions are valid, meaning you can just see what YOU have permissions to see, not what the user has permissions for.